surifirstpin/biplus_documentation/docs/SReports.md

 **8.** To view the data in a graph click on **Show data** in the drop down.

    -  Select **Show data** to display data report.

-to view the data flow of a report click on setting icon.

    ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/e936982e20971effbecba83e6088080a4ba6a465/images/show_data1.png)